tylerpearson/serverless-election-aws/README.md

 The Terraform templates and code used is at [github.com/tylerpearson/serverless-election-aws](https://github.com/tylerpearson/serverless-election-aws).

-**Please note that this demo doesn't take into account whether online/electronic voting *should* be done, just how it *could* be done with current AWS services.**
+**Please note that this demo doesn't take into account whether online/electronic voting *should* be done, just how it *could* be done with current AWS services.
+There are a lot of compelling arguments on why electronic voting should not be done.**

 ---